Candidates

 Visual Question Answering

 Visual Question Answering (VQA) requires answering a question based on a question-image pair.
-In VQA studies, questions are typically treated as a classification problem, where the model must select the correct answer from a set of possible options.
+In VQA studies, questions are typically treated as classification problems, in which the model must select the correct answer from a set of possible options.
 Models like ViLBERT are adept at tasks such as visual question answering and referring expression comprehension, demonstrating the capability of VLMs to understand and respond to visual and textual inputs.

 The original VQA dataset is one of the most used datasets for Visual Question Answering, providing a rich source of question-image pairs for training.
 The CLEVR dataset is designed to test a VLM's visual reasoning capacity, while ViLT can be downloaded pre-trained on the VQA dataset, showcasing the model's ability to handle complex VQA tasks.